 Tools like biochar, agri forestry, cover cropping, and no-till practices have been shown to improve carbon storage in soil and plants while reducing soil disturbance that would release carbon back into the atmosphere.
 But we know that there are even more solutions out there.

-Recently, the United States Department of Agriculture (USDA) announced a new round of funding for 70 unique organizations across the U.S. These projects will receive a grand total of $2.8 billion dollars from the federal government, hopefully allowing them to push further into research for carbon neutrality.
-This is a very exciting time for Carbon MRV technology, as more companies and organizations make this type of research and development a priority.
+Recently, the United States Department of Agriculture (USDA) announced a new round of funding for 70 unique organizations across the U.S. These projects would receive a total of 2.8 billion dollars from the federal government, hopefully allowing them to push further into research for carbon neutrality.
+This is a fascinating time for Carbon MRV technology as more companies and organizations prioritize this type of research and development.

 Measure Progress, Track Results

-Because the food production and supply chain are so complex, we need to have a strong framework in place to measure and adjust progress.
-There are so many different tools available for farmers, corporations, and governments to take advantage of, all of which potentially affect the supply chain with varying levels of effectiveness.
-Carbon MRV as a measurement and tracking tool refers to the multi-step process of measuring the amount of greenhouse gas emissions that are reduced by a specific mitigation activity.
-For example, use of the carbon MRV process might look like trying to reduce emissions from deforestation or forced degradation over a period of time with a specific approach, and to reporting those findings to an accredited third party.
+Because the food production and supply chain is so complex, we need a robust framework to measure and adjust progress.
+Many different tools are available for farmers, corporations, and governments to take advantage of, all of which potentially affect the supply chain with varying levels of effectiveness.
+Carbon MRV as a measurement and tracking tool refers to the multi-step process of measuring the amount of greenhouse gas emissions reduced by a specific mitigation activity.
+For example, the use of the carbon MRV process might look like trying to reduce emissions from deforestation or forced degradation over a period of time with a specific approach and to reporting those findings to an accredited third party.

-This third party then verifies the reports so that the results can be certified into covered credits, which then end up being used to pay people who have done the work to improve either the sequestration of a project or reduce the emissions inherent to a project.
-The goals of a carbon MRV program are really to understand where we are today, create incentives for the production and purchase of high quality carbon credits, and then build trust in a system so that all stakeholders can grow their trust in the system.
+This third party then verifies the reports so that the results can be certified into covered credits, which then end up being used to pay people who have worked to improve either the sequestration of a project or reduce the emissions inherent to a project.
+The goals of a carbon MRV program are to understand where we are today, create incentives for producing and purchasing high-quality carbon credits, and then build trust in a system so that all stakeholders can grow their trust in the system.

-Doing carbon MRV right requires a high level of visibility up and down the supply chain.
-That’s why organizations like the Ecosystem Services Market Consortium (ESMC) have taken on the role of consolidating and guiding the process.
+Doing carbon MRV right requires high visibility up and down the supply chain.
+That’s why organizations like the Ecosystem Services Market Consortium (ESMC) have consolidated and guided the process.
 Working with corporations across the agricultural supply chain who have taken on environmental commitments and are hoping to account for their mission reductions, ESMC uses a digitized approach to centralize the carbon MRV process.

-Companies like ESMC bring together different groups in the chain, including technology companies, measurement quantification companies, agricultural groups, and individual producers, pairing them with soil scientists and ecological researchers who can make sense of their data.
+Companies like ESMC combine different groups in the chain, including technology companies, measurement quantification companies, agricultural groups, and individual producers, pairing them with soil scientists and ecological researchers who can make sense of their data.

 Making Soil Testing Economical

-In order to help solve this problem, companies are working to reduce the cost of this type of test, and improve its efficiency.
-Using new types of tests like electromagnetic conduction, we can get better insights into carbon content in the soil, without outweighing our carbon credits.
+To help solve this problem, companies are working to reduce the cost of this type of test and improve its efficiency.
+Using new types of tests like electromagnetic conduction, we can get better insights into carbon content in the soil without outweighing our carbon credits.

 Ranching and Livestock Management to Increase Soil Carbon Content

-Crop management isn’t the only agricultural factor at play when trying to increase the amount of carbon stored in the soil.
+Crop management isn’t the only agricultural factor in increasing carbon storage in the soil.
 The U.S. has about as much grass and range land as row crop acres, both about 200 million acres.
-Livestock management can also help us increase the amount of carbon in the soil.
-Some organizations have developed specialized tracking collars for cattle and other ranch animals that can help farmers and ranchers determine where their cattle are, and help carbon MRV experts track soil processes.
+Livestock management also helps increase the soil’s carbon.
+Some organizations have developed specialized tracking collars for cattle and other ranch animals to help farmers and ranchers determine where their cattle are and help carbon MRV experts track soil processes.

 Each month our analyst team reviews an emerging trend with interested listeners — alternating between Healthcare and Agriculture — outlining macro-trends, industry sub-sectors, key influencers, market leaders, and potential investment opportunities.
 Register for the series here.